 (Darlene and I Leading Warm-up @ The Hip-Hop Dance Conservatory)

 Dance Mogul: Can a dancer benefit from meditation?

 Robert Cecil Brooks: Dancers can definitely benefit from meditation.
-Usually meditation helps one focus directly on the task.
+Usually, meditation helps one focus directly on the task.
 It’s about taking time out to be fully invested within the moment.
-I think originally human beings were created to multitask, execute, and be mentally in tuned with everything that is going on around them.
+I think originally human beings were created to multitask, execute, and be mentally in tune with everything that is going on around them.